-- 2. Identify what needs to be done to correct the violation(s). - 3.
+- 1. Specify the actions or conditions that violate the requirements of this regulation or plans approved under this regulation. - 2.
+Identify what needs to be done to correct the violation(s). - 3.
 Specify a reasonable time frame within which the violation will be corrected; and - 4.
 If the tenants are different than the property owner, if possible, a copy will be provided to the tenants either by regular mail or by posting on the site. - 5.
 A copy to be kept in the official records of the Planning Board and the Select Board.